SmashedFrenzy16/Website-Blocker/README.md

 ## Additional Notes

+- Replace `"ENTER HOSTS FILE PATH HERE"` on line 17 with your hosts path.

-Please comment out the following lines if you are **not** running this program on Windows:
+- Please comment out the following lines if you are **not** running this program on Windows:

 ```
 import pywinstyles